The Canton of Bern increases university tuition fees

 Main changes

-- For foreign students, the tuition fee will increase from the current CHF 950 to CHF 2,550 per semester.
-Anyone who is a foreign national and was not officially resident in Switzerland or Liechtenstein when they obtained their university entrance qualification (vocational, specialised or general baccalaureate) belongs in this category (see FAQ).
-A special transition provision applies to foreign students: those that started their degree programme at BFH before the autumn semester 2026/27 will now pay fees of CHF 1,050 until the completion of the respective bachelor or master’s degree programme.
-In accordance with the Regulation Governing Bern University of Applied Sciences, switching from a bachelor to a master’s programme is classified as starting a new degree programme, which is why the new fees (CHF 2,550) apply in this case.
+• There is a special transitional arrangement for international students who are already enrolled: those that started their degree programme at BFH before the autumn semester 2026/27 will pay fees of CHF 1,050 from the autumn semester 2026/27 onwards until the completion of their respective bachelor or master’s degree programme.
+In accordance with the Ordinance concerning Bern University of Applied Sciences, switching from a bachelor’s to a master’s degree programme is classified as starting a new degree programme, in which case the new fee policy applies.

 Financial support